xuanhao44/Self-Stabilization/book_2_9.md

 - The reason is that no processor writes in its $leader$ register during these $2n$ rounds; therefore every processor reads the fixed value of the $leader$ variables during the $2n$ rounds.
 - A processor $P_i$ with ${leader}_i = 0$ must find another processor $P_j$ with ${leader}_j = 1$, and a processor with ${leader}_j = 1$ must find that it is the only processor with ${leader}_j = 1$.

-If there is a processor that does toss a coin, then, in accordance with luck’s strategy, it is the case that, after the first coin toss, there is at least one $leader$ register whose value is 1.Moreover, once ${leader}_j = 1$ for some $j$, there exists a $k$ such that ${leader}_k = 1$ throughout the rest of the execution.
+If there is a processor that does toss a coin, then, in accordance with luck's strategy, it is the case that, after the first coin toss, there is at least one $leader$ register whose value is 1.Moreover, once ${leader}_j = 1$ for some $j$, there exists a $k$ such that ${leader}_k = 1$ throughout the rest of the execution.

-To see this, let $S$ be the set of processors whose $leader$ register holds 1 after the first coin toss. **If there exists a processor $P_k ∈ S$ that never tosses a coin again, then ${leader}_k = 1$ forever**.
+To see this, let $S$ be the set of processors whose $leader$ register holds 1 after the first coin toss. **If there exists a processor $P_k \in S$ that never tosses a coin again, then ${leader}_k = 1$ forever**.
 Otherwise, every processor in $S$ tosses a coin; in this case, we take $P_k$ to be the last processor in $S$ that tosses a coin.

-Luck’s strategy guarantees that, during Pk ’s coin toss, all the remaining $leader$ values are 0, and hence luck sets the result of $P_k$ ’s coin toss to 1.
+Luck's strategy guarantees that, during Pk 's coin toss, all the remaining $leader$ values are 0, and hence luck sets the result of $P_k$ 's coin toss to 1.

 From now on, ${leader}_k = 1$ and for $j \neq k$, ${leader}_j = 0$.

-Next we compute the combined probability of luck’s strategy.
+Next we compute the combined probability of luck's strategy.

 - Every processor $P_i$ may toss a coin at most once:
-  - if the outcome of $P_i$ ’s first coin toss is set by luck to 0, then, in all successive readings, $P_i$ finds out that ${leader}_k = 1$ (where $P_k$ is the $leader$ in the safe configuration reached) and hence will not toss a coin again.
+  - if the outcome of $P_i$ 's first coin toss is set by luck to 0, then, in all successive readings, $P_i$ finds out that ${leader}_k = 1$ (where $P_k$ is the $leader$ in the safe configuration reached) and hence will not toss a coin again.
-  - If the outcome of $P_i$ ’s first coin toss was set to 1, the leader values of all other processors are 0.
+  - If the outcome of $P_i$ 's first coin toss was set to 1, the leader values of all other processors are 0.
 After this atomic step, $P_i$ finds out that it is the only processor whose $leader$ value is 1, and thus it will not toss a coin in this case as well.
 - Therefore, the combined probability of the strategy of luck is at least $1/2^n$.

 Thus we conclude that, after a maximum of $2n$ rounds, every processor $P_i$ does not toss a coin anymore; moreover, that during these $2n$ rounds, $P_i$ can toss a coin at most once.